hanifms/group_HAI_project/instruction3.md

     This will set up the test database environment.
     Check if the database 'mytravelv2_testing' has been created in phpmyadmin dashboard

+2. **Generate App Key for Testing Environment**

+    Generate a secure application key for your testing environment:

+    ```bash
+    php artisan key:generate --env=testing
+    ```

+    This ensures your application encryption is properly configured for tests.

 3. **Run the Tests**

     Still inside the `enhanced` folder, run: